 In-network dentists could charge extra when your insurance does not cover a particular treatment.
 Your plan will not approve every recommended or requested procedure.
-Therefore, the contracted amount might apply to every situation.
+Therefore, the contracted amount might not apply to every situation.

 Claim denials can fall into three categories.